Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @image latex /user_guides/ocaf/images/ocaf_image011.png "Data tree for rotation"

 The attribute *TDataStd_UAttribute* with the chosen unique GUID identifies the data type.
 The interface class initialized by the label of this attribute allows access to the data container (type of transformation and the data of transformation according to the type).

+@subsection occt_ocaf_3_6 Compound documents

+  As the identification of data is persistent, one document can reference data contained in another document, the referencing and  referenced documents being saved in two separate files.

+  Lets look at the coffee machine application again.
+The  coffee pot can be placed in one document.
+  The coffee machine document then  includes an *occurrence* — a positioned copy — of the coffee pot.
+  This occurrence is defined by an XLink attribute (the external Link) which references the coffee pot of the first document (the XLink contains the relative path of the coffee pot document and the entry of the coffee pot data [0:1] ).

+@image html ocaf_wp_image006.png "The coffee machine compound document"
+@image latex ocaf_wp_image006.png "The coffee machine compound document"

+  In this context, the end-user of the coffee machine application can open the coffee pot document, modify the geometry of, for  example, the reservoir, and overwrite the document without worrying about the impact of the modification in the coffee machine document.
+  To deal with this  situation, OCAF provides a service which allows the application to check whether a document is up-to-date.
+This service is based on a modification counter included in each document: when an external link is created, a copy of  the referenced document counter is associated to the XLink in the referencing  document.
+Providing that each modification of the referenced document increments its own counter,
+  we can detect that the referencing document has to  be updated by comparing the two counters (an update function importing the data  referenced by an XLink into the referencing document is also provided).

+ @subsection occt_ocaf_3_7 Transaction mechanism

+  The Data Framework also provides a transaction mechanism inspired from database management systems: the data are modified within a transaction which is terminated either by a Commit if the modifications are validated  or by an Abort if the modifications are abandoned — the data are then restored  to the state it was in prior to the transaction.
+  This mechanism is extremely useful for:

+  * Securing  editing operations (if an error occurs, the transaction is abandoned and the  structure retains its integrity)
+  * Simplifying  the implementation of the **Cancel** function (when the end-user begins a command, the application may launch a transaction and operate directly in the data structure; abandoning the action causes the transaction to Abort)
+  * Executing  **Undo** (at commit time, the modifications are recorded in order to be able to  restore the data to their previous state)

+  The transaction mechanism simply manages a  backup copy of attributes.
+  During a transaction, attributes are copied before  their first modification.
+  If the transaction is validated, the copy is  destroyed.
+  If the transaction is abandoned, the attribute is restored to its initial value (when attributes are added or deleted, the operation is simply  reversed).

+  Transactions are document-centered, that is, the application starts a transaction on a document.
+  So, modifying a referenced  document and updating one of its referencing documents requires two transactions, even if both operations are done in the same working session.

 @section occt_ocaf_4_ Standard Document Services